 Assessments

-There are four types of assessments for each investigation:
+There are five types of assessments for each investigation:

 Pretest/Posttest

 The purpose of this short multiple choice test is to assess learning gains by administering the same test before and after the investigation.
-The file is downloadable and comes with an answer key.
+The test is designed to emphasize data interpretation instead of content knowledge.
+The file is downloadable and comes with an answer key that is correlated to NGSS three-dimensional learning.

 The summative assessment is provided as a downloadable file that is separate from the investigation.
-The file includes the student assessment and a rubric and scoring guide.
+This assessment is more open-ended and may involve sketches or calculations.
+The file is downloadable and comes with a rubric and scoring guide.

 Formative